-The Trust's activities in the year were focused on continuing to provide high-quality education while keeping the community safe during the Covid-19 pandemic.
-By the end of August 2022, the school had 129 pupils on its roll and was receiving Education and Skills Funding Agency (ESFA) place-led funding and top-up funding from the relevant local authority for those pupils.
+The Trust's activities in the year were focused on continuing to provide high-quality education, as well as the expansion of the Trust through the opening of a new free school, the Spring School, in September 2023.
+By the end of August 2023, the Rise School had 135 pupils on its roll and was receiving Education and Skills Funding Agency (ESFA) place-led funding and top-up funding from the relevant local authority for those pupils.
 The majority of the expenditure in the year related to staff payroll costs.
 Salaries offered are aligned with market salary scales.
 The majority of non-staff costs were in respect of resources to support pupils' learning as well as off-site activities (including fees to Springwest Academy).

-The trustees have agreed an operating budget for the year to 31 August 2023.
+The trustees have agreed an operating budget for the year to 31 August 2024 and financial projections for a further four year are reviewed by Trustees on a regular basis.
 Educational standards have been the focus of close scrutiny over the year.

-The partnerships with Springwest Academy and others have grown and strengthened over the year and provides a good examples of how the Trust is securing value for money.
-Specifically, making use of curriculum time in Springwest Academy and other partners' provision is an efficient way to provide opportunities to the pupils at The Rise School that they would otherwise not have had or that would otherwise have cost considerably more to provide.
-The partnership with West
+The partnerships with Springwest Academy and others continue to grow and strengthen and provide a good example of how the Trust is securing value for money.
+Specifically, making use of curriculum time in Springwest Academy and other partners' provision.
+This is an efficient way to provide opportunities to the pupils at The Rise School that they would otherwise not have had, or that would otherwise have cost considerably more to provide.
+Pupils have been able to study additional courses including Geography, Computer Science and Drama.

-Thames College, where the sixth form is co-located, has developed over the year, giving The Rise Sixth Form pupils the opportunity to access a wider curriculum.
+The partnership with West Thames College, where the sixth form is co-located, has continued throughout the year, giving The Rise Sixth Form pupils the opportunity to access a wider curriculum.